 The fire warmed my feet and left me feeling at ease even though I was in a space so unsettling.
 A cold wind blew in picking up the smoke from the fire and sent it in one direction, awakening those that had fallen asleep with a fog of smoke and ash.
 The guys begin to reshuffle attempting to find comfort away from the horrible smoke well-smoking blunts.

 I had known that morning that my showing up in the forest with them would mean that I wasn’t happy with who I was and that I desperately needed change.
 Don’t we all want a change from the things we know and the things we don’t want to face about ourselves…People say it’s easy to be you and walk your own path but that’s a fortune cookie lie because the truth is the hardest thing anyone can be is themselves.
 It’s easier to dress and act like somebody else because then you have a buffer of armour protecting you from the critical, shitty world.
 I had always been the pretty boy and nothing more.
 It didn’t matter that I had seen things unthinkable and that my head pounded with ideas of hatred and shame but I was the pretty boy who looked and smiled like a doll.
 I was never given the chance to be myself and I was never allowed to be anything that wasn’t me.
-I wonder sometimes if when I was born a cure was set on that detailed how the world should see me and how my personality would depart from what was expected to be the norm of my gender and style.
+I wonder sometimes if when I was born a curse was set on me, that detailed how the world should see me and how my personality would depart from what was expected to be the norm of my gender and style.

 “Hey if you’re not going to drink don’t pick up one,” Gabe grunted at me as he snatched my untouched open bottle throwing it aside into the frost making sure nobody could find it.
 I watched as the alcohol emptied out on the cold soil leaving behind bubbles and nothing more.
-I stood still in front of the fire watching the commission that seemed to be growing with every breath I had taken.
+I stood still in front of the fire watching the commotion that seemed to be growing with every breath I had taken.

 “I don’t have to explain myself to you.
 What I’m doing is none of your concern okay!”
-Gabe yelled assuring us all that he knew what was best as he always did.
+Gabe yelled assuring us all that he knew what was best, as he always did.
 Gabe was the type of guy who never took no for answers but rather a request for things to be explained or better yet a chance for him to change things around.
 I never could understand how Jamie was friends with this guy, after all, he knew that there was no room for negotiation in certain situations things meant what they did.
 I guess Gabe was never taught that or if he was he dismissed that teaching completely.

 I had stood watching the group of guy’s wave in and out of their true selves and identities they had taken up in order to fit into something they never understood or questioned.
 My head throbbed from smoke and dislike as my body and mind felt out of place pretending so hard to be so much more but feeling so much less.